nCubed/TheMovieDbWrapper/README.md

 In order to use any feature of the wrapper, a concrete implementation of the [IMovieDbSettings](DM.MovieApi/IMovieDbSettings.cs) interface must be created.
 The interface only contains 2 properties:

 1. ApiKey: a private key required to query [themoviedb.org API](https://www.themoviedb.org/documentation/api).
 2. ApiUrl: the URL used for api calls to themoviedb.org.
 This URL should be static, but is included in case an alternative URL is ever provided.
+The current URL is `http://api.themoviedb.org/3/`

 ### Usage - MovieDbFactory
 The `MovieDbFactory` provides access to all exposed operations for retrieving information from themoviedb.org.
 The factory exposes the following methods (other methods may be exposed, but these are the important ones):